Increasing Form Fill Conversions

 3. Include a Strong Call to Action

-It may sound rather simple, but presenting a strong CTA allows users to immediately know what is being asked of them.
+Increase website conversions by presenting a strong CTA which allows users to immediately know what is being asked of them.
 It’s a simple tweak that follows through on the ‘less is more’ idea.

 4. Not Everyone is a Robot